The Mother Of Family Therapy: Virginia Satir

 Where To Find Satir Method Therapy

-Many therapy offices incorporate much of Satir's work into their techniques.
-Though most therapists have their way of treating individuals, their work can be influenced by Satir's belief in the life energy, in creating responsibility, and using acceptance as part of therapy.
-Much of modern therapy believe that acceptance and self-worth promote the individual to change.
+Many therapists incorporate much of Satir's work into their techniques.
+Though many therapists have their own way of treating individuals, their work may be influenced by Satir's belief in life energy, in creating responsibility, and using acceptance as part of therapy.
+Much of modern therapy believes that acceptance and self-worth help promote the individual to change.
 By transforming their perspective to a more positive outlook, the individual can thrive as a human.

 BetterHelp is an online therapy program with thousands of board-certified therapists, many of whom utilize Satir’s methods in family and group therapies.
 Studies have found online therapy to be overall just as effective as in-person therapy.
 In particular, internet-based family therapy was found by the Clinical Child and Family Psychology Review to eliminate many of the barriers of in-person family therapy, such as cost, scheduling issues, ability to get to appointments, staff shortages, and increased privacy.
 Participation among youths in particular was higher, perhaps due to stigmas associated with face-to-face therapy.

 Internet-based therapy is incredibly convenient and accessible, able to be utilized anytime, anywhere - you’ll just need an internet connection to get started.
 From there, you can be matched with a therapist well-suited to yours and your family’s needs and circumstances.
 Sessions can be conducted via phone call, video chat, instant messaging/texting, or live voice recordings sent back and forth.
 Continue reading below to find reviews of some of our therapists from people who have sought out online family therapy.

 “Susan was fabulous!
 I highly recommend her counselling services.
 She put me and my family back on track and I feel there is promise hope and love going forward.”